How to Prevent Ransomware?

 Last but definitely not the least, make sure that you regularly backup your files (especially the most important ones).
 Regularly backing up your files is your best remedy when ransomware has infected your computer.
 Store a copy of your data in the cloud (Google Drive, Dropbox) or in a portable HDD.
 This method might not keep ransomware attacks away from your computer but it will definitely make the damage significantly less as you don't need to deal with the attacker anymore to regain access of your encrypted content.

 Being one of the most dangerous and widely spread malware in the planet, ransomware undeniably brought extortion into a global scale.
-With this malware threat, you must exert extensive precautions on how to prevent ransomware attacks to avoid data loss and any malware-related infection.
+With this malware threat, you must exert extensive precautions to prevent ransomware attacks to avoid data loss and any malware-related infection.
 You can even try searching for a reputable scanning software which can identify unknown and malicious files on your network that can keep you one step ahead in preventing ransomware attacks.
 Never let any malicious file continue to reside in your computer to prevent ransomware attacks from hitting you and obstruct dealing with cyberthieves that can potentially cause you to lose a lot of money.